comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/custom_metric.md

 from openai import OpenAI
-from pydantic import BaseModel import json
+from pydantic import BaseModel import json from typing import Any

 class LLMJudgeMetric(base_metric.BaseMetric):
     def __init__(self, name: str = "Factuality check", model_name: str = "gpt-4o"):
         self.name = name
         self.llm_client = OpenAI()
+        self.model_name = model_name
         self.prompt_template = """
         You are an impartial judge evaluating the following claim for factual accuracy.
         Analyze it carefully and respond with a number between 0 and 1: 1 if completely accurate, 0.5 if mixed accuracy, or 0 if inaccurate.
+The format of the your response should be a single number with no other text.

         Claim to evaluate: {output}
         """